spsforks/SCons-scons-wiki/ToolsForFools.md

 This small article discusses the different possible approaches while trying to teach SCons how to compile and process exotic file types, in order to support new tools.
 This can be a compiler for a sparsely used language like [Befunge](http://www.esolangs.org/wiki/Befunge) or a documentation processor like [AsciiDoc](http://www.methods.co.nz/asciidoc/), which aren't supported by the SCons core.

 Based on my personal experiences (and preferences!)
 I outline some of the basic points you have to look out for, when implementing an SCons Tool.
-Visit [http://www.scons.org/wiki/ToolsIndex](http://www.scons.org/wiki/ToolsIndex) for a list of currently available extension packages, which can serve as examples for your own code.
+Visit the [Tools Index](http://www.scons.org/wiki/ToolsIndex) for a list of currently available extension packages, which can serve as examples for your own code.

 Throughout the text I'll use a rather unknown compiler as example, JAL.
 This acronym stands for "Just Another Language", and is an alternative to programming PIC microprocessors in Assembler (shudder!).
 The language itself reminds a bit of PASCAL, decide for yourself whether this is a good or bad thing. `;)`